thuan06/Memcached/README.md

-Export data from memcache server,just for backup data For help
+Export data from memcached for backup or replication

-[root@localhost~]# python memcached-dump.py --help
-usage: memcached-dump.py [-h] [--host HOST] [--port PORT] [--path PATH]

-optional arguments:
-  -h, --help   show this help message and exit
-  --host HOST  memcached server host,default[127.0.0.1] --port PORT  memcached server port,default[11211] --path PATH  File path,default[/tmp/memcached.json] Export data

-  [root@localhost]# python memcached-dump.py --path /tmp/memcached.json
+Requirement:
+- libmemcached
+- python-memcache

+Useage:
+memcached_export used to export data from memcached host = ip running memcached path = location save data memcached_import used to import data to memcached path = path to data file host = ip running memcached